endjin/ApplicationInsightsReleaseAnnotationsMetaRunner/README.md

 Application Insights Release Annotations MetaRunner
 ===================================================

 A TeamCity MetaRunner to notify Application Insights that a new deployment has occurred.
+The Meta Runner wraps the script provided at [Application Insights: Powershell script available for creating Release Annotations](https://azure.microsoft.com/en-gb/blog/application-insights-powershell-script-available-for-creating-release-annotations/)

 ![](Docs/AppInsightsAnnotations.png)